michielkoens/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-We can calculate the number of missing values in the steps column of the raw data, and get the same result as using the *summary()* function.
+We can calculate the number of missing values in the steps column of the raw data, and get the same result as when using the *summary()* function.

 ```r